New Echota: History

-New Echota Historic Site
+Historic site

 After the Cherokee were fully removed in 1838, their capital remained abandoned for more than 100 years.
 Many of the structures disappeared, though some of the houses continued to be used.
-Most notable was the house of Samuel Worcester, who was called "the Messenger," and who had served as a missionary to the Cherokee.
-When its landowners deeded land to be commissioned to the state for preservation, the Worcester House, the largest remaining structure, had been vacant for two years.
+Most notable was the house of Worcester, who was called "the Messenger," and who had served as a missionary to the Cherokee.
+When its landowners deeded land to be commissioned to the state for preservation, the Worcester house, the largest remaining structure, had been vacant for two years.
 It had deteriorated in that time.

 From 1930 to 1950, the site was designated by Congress as the New Echota Marker National Memorial.

-In March 1954, the archeologist Lewis Larsen from the Georgia Historical Commission, and five associates were assigned to oversee the work of excavating New Echota.
-The team uncovered evidence not only of the Cherokee settlement in New Echota, but also of much earlier indigenous cultures.
-They asked the National Park Service archeologist Joe Caldwell and two more workers to join them for the next two months as they continued excavation.
-The group recovered a Spanish coin dated 1802, crockery, household wares, bootery remains, a small quantity of lead, and 1700 other artifacts.
+In March 1954, archeologist Lewis Larsen from the Georgia Historical Commission and five associates were assigned to oversee the work of excavating New Echota.
+The team uncovered evidence of the Cherokee settlement as well as much earlier indigenous cultures.
+They asked National Park Service archeologist Joe Caldwell and two more workers to join them for the next two months as they continued excavation.
+The group recovered a Spanish coin dated 1802, crockery, household wares, bootery remains, a small quantity of lead, and 1,700 other artifacts.
 They identified 600 items as having belonged to the Cherokee.
-In addition to the standard finds and remains of many buildings, Larsen and Caldwell astonished the world by discovering much of the type syllabary that was once used to print the Cherokee Phoenix.
+In addition to the standard finds and remains of many buildings, Larsen and Caldwell discovered much of the type syllabary that was once used to print the Cherokee Phoenix.

-On March 13, 1957, following the news of these archeological finds, the State of Georgia authorized reconstruction of the town of New Echota as a state park.
+In 1957 following the news of these archeological finds, Georgia authorized reconstruction of the town of New Echota as a state park.
 They reconstructed such buildings as the Council House, the Supreme Court, the printer shop, a building of the Cherokee Phoenix, a common Cherokee cabin representing a home of an average family, and a middle-class Cherokee home, including outbuildings.
 Vann's Tavern, which had been owned by Chief James Vann, was restored.
 Modern nails and replacement wooden parts were used.
-It was relocated to this site from Forsyth County, Georgia (Chief Vann had owned 14 taverns across the state of Georgia), as the original New Echota Vann Tavern had been destroyed.
-The park contains the site of the former Elias Boudinot house, which serves as a memorial to Boudinot.
+It was relocated to the site from Forsyth County, Georgia (Chief Vann had owned 14 taverns across Georgia), as the original New Echota Vann Tavern had been destroyed.
+The park contains the site of the Boudinot house.
 The Worcester House was restored to its 19th-century condition.
 Together the buildings of the complex form an open-air museum.

-Other sites are not open to the public, as they are now on private property.
+Other sites are not open to the public, as they are on private property.
 Across from the New Echota park are two farmhouse sites of that era, formerly owned by white men who had married Cherokee women.
-These sites are now part of an Elks Club golf course.
+These sites are part of an Elks Club golf course.

 The New Echota Historical Park was opened to the public in 1962.
 Inside the office of the Cherokee Phoenix were displayed 600 pieces of type which had been used for the first American Indian newspaper.
 Later some type was moved to the museum and research facility that was built by the park.